 References

-After you create a search index, you can use the query methods provided by the search index to query data from multiple dimensions based on your business requirements.
-The following query methods are supported: term query, terms query, match all query, match query, match phrase query, prefix query, range query, wildcard query, geo query, Boolean query, nested query, and exists query.
+After creating a search index, use its query methods for multi-dimensional data queries.
+Supported query methods include term query, terms query, match all query, match query, match phrase query, prefix query, range query, wildcard query, geo query, Boolean query, nested query, and exists query.